 While both seal strength and seal integrity tests are important when manufacturing product packaging, it is important to understand the strengths and limitations of each individual test.
 Though similar, each test has a separate application and will affect your packaging quality in different ways.
 FlexPak offers custom leak testing and seal integrity testing solutions to ensure your packaging is at its best and can work with you to find the best equipment to meet your needs.

 From Fruit to Pharmaceuticals, Meat to Medicine, and anywhere in between, FlexPak is the most reliable solution when it comes to package seal integrity and leak testing equipment.
-Contact us now at (416) 399-5583 or visit us at https://flexpakinc.com for more information or to request a quote.
+Contact us now or give us a call at (416) 399-5583 for more information or to request a quote.